valerenegoh/UnitytoArduino/README.md

 Unity directly reads the corresponding text file and sends the notes to play to an Arduino via Serial communication.

-Serial communication between Unity and Python takes reference from: https://www.youtube.com/watch?v=vFkuEeyFHF8 Creating the scrolling interface in Unity takes reference from: https://www.youtube.com/watch?v=9B7ahj1kaYs Creating the drag-and-drop feature in Unity takes reference from: https://www.youtube.com/watch?v=bMuYUOIAdnc
+Serial communication between Unity and Arduino takes reference from: https://www.youtube.com/watch?v=vFkuEeyFHF8 Creating the scrolling interface in Unity takes reference from: https://www.youtube.com/watch?v=9B7ahj1kaYs Creating the drag-and-drop feature in Unity takes reference from: https://www.youtube.com/watch?v=bMuYUOIAdnc